HajarElMoctar/ssd-code-audit/README.md

 # ssd-code-audit
-Code Audit for Marketplace Website
+This is a Code Audit my group is conducting for a Marketplace Website for the purpose of a university assignment.